Building a next-generation cyber workforce.

 The National Initiative of Cybersecurity Education (NICE) is a partnership between the private sector, government, and academia focused on promoting cybersecurity education, training and workforce development to increase skilled cybersecurity professionals in the U.S..

 The NICE Cybersecurity Workforce Framework – under NIST Special Publication 800-181, is a published resource that organizes roles and categories within the cybersecurity workforce.
 The goal of the resource is to provide organizations with a “common, consistent lexicon” within cybersecurity.

-Yes, we’ve built upon research done by the National Initiative for Cybersecurity Education (NICE) and leveraged the National Cybersecurity Workforce Framework (NCWF), to establish a baseline skills taxonomy.
+Yes, we’ve built upon research done by the National Initiative for Cybersecurity Education (NICE) and leveraged the NICE Framework, to establish a baseline skills taxonomy.
 Through further work with companies to understand actual job roles and organizational needs, we’ve developed a roadmap that ties role requirements with necessary skills.